sirselim/sirselim.github.io/blog/_posts/2015-10-21-Shifting-R-libraries.markdown

 With that done it's time to fire up `R` and check to see if a) `.libPaths()` outputs the correct library paths, and b) all the packages are visible and working.
 I was initially a little worried, even though my `.libPaths()` looked correct I couldn't find my packages...
 Turns out there was a little typo, once corrected everything was working as expected.
 Nice!

 So the last thing to do is to free up all that space on the root partition.
 I didn't do this earlier as it's nice to have a back up plan should something go horribly wrong!
 If the worst were to happen and I couldn't get my new library operating I knew all I had to do was return the paths to default in `Renviron` and `Renviron.site`.
-However, no we are up and running time to toast that great waste of root space:
+However, now we are up and running time to toast that great waste of root space:

 ```sh
 $ sudo rm -R /usr/local/lib/R/site-library*